The 3 Best Family Advent Calendars

 An intentional family advent calendar allows you to have a consistent teaching tool that will walk your family through bible verse advent cards, the story of Christmas, and the true message of Jesus.

-Ideas for Family Advent Calendars Activities
+Ideas for Family Advent Calendar Activities

 Growing up, my favorite part of our advent calendar was when we got to do something!
 The calendar was red and green with pockets for each day leading up to December 25th.
 It looked something like this one.